 You should consider a currency broker and a French bank account at this stage.
 Feel free to ask for recommendations.

-The compromis de vente can be signed outside of France but the original contract and reports must be signed or a procuration is possible.
-Once signed by all parties it will become legally binding and a 10 day cooling off notification will be sent to the buyer where a deposit of 10% must be transferred (if cash purchase) at the end of this period to the notaire’s escrow account provided.
+The compromis de vente can be signed outside of France where in normal circumstances the original contract and reports must be signed or a procuration put in place.
+However, many agencies and notaires are now offering the CDV process electronically making this process extremely quick & efficient.
+Once signed by all parties it will become legally binding and a 10 day cooling off notification will be sent to the buyer where a deposit of 10% must be transferred (if cash purchase) at the end of this period to the notaires escrow account provided.

 The process from offer to deposit can take some time due to diagnostics being carried out, registered notification, etc. It is recommended to sign a ‘promise to buy’ whilst awaiting the initial contract to ensure commitment from all parties.
 You should fully understand what is in your contract and what your obligations are if selling or buying property in France.
 On average the purchase process takes 3-4 months due to the lengthy paperwork, notification periods etc that need to legally take place.
 In exceptional cases a fasttrack fee can be paid, this must be discussed with the agent, seller and notaire to know if this is possible.

 Once all the paperwork is in place for the final contract the notaire will propose a date for the acte de vente.
 When a date is agreed by all parties the balance must be transferred prior to the day of the acte otherwise the contract cannot be finalised.